atang167/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?
+  Instruction to the web browser about what version of HTML the page is written in
 * What's the difference between full standards mode, almost standards mode and quirks mode?
+  Quirks: layout emulates nonstandard behavior in Navigator 4 and Internet Explorer 5.
+This is essential in order to support websites that were built before the widespread adoption of web standards
+  Full standards: behavior is (hopefully) the behavior described by the HTML and CSS specifications Almost standards:  there are only a very small number of quirks implemented

-* What's the difference between HTML and XHTML?
+* What's the difference between HTML and XHTML? markup language where documents must be marked up correctly (be "well-formed")
 * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?
 * What kind of things must you be wary of when design or developing for multilingual sites?